 "Look - a - Like" infectious waste is defined as: laboratory materials that can be used to contain, transfer or mix infectious agents but has been used with non-infectious agents.
 For example: disposable micropipette tips may have transferred sterile water or broth, but an identical tip in the same laboratory may have transferred an infectious agent.
 In the trash you could not distinguish between them.
 These "look- a -like" materials will be handled as infectious waste if the facility routinely generates infectious or potentially infectious biological waste or is engaged in a temporary project that generates infectious or potentially infectious biological waste.

 - Sharps waste: All sharps as described by category 3 must be discarded in an approved sharps container.
 These containers are provided by Environmental Health & Safety.
 Some sharps containers may melt if autoclaved in which case decontamination of the contents may be accomplished by chemical means.
 If chemical means are used, the liquid must be drained from the containers before they are sealed and placed in the box-bag units.
 Alternately, untreated sealed sharps containers may be placed in the box-bag units with other untreated biological waste.
 A University address label provided by the Biological Safety section must be affixed to each sharps container, treated or untreated, that is placed in the box-bag unit.
-For chemical decontamination, the disinfectant shall be a tuberculocidal agent.
-Recommended chemical disinfectants include household bleach and Wescodyne.
-Prepare dilutions as described on product labels so that the final concentration contains, for example, 5250ppm for bleach (10%) and 75ppm (titratable iodine for Wescodyne).
+For chemical decontamination, the disinfectant shall be an EPA registered tuberculocidal agent.
+An example is standard household bleach diluted to the final concentration of 5250ppm (10%).
 Fill leak-proof receptacle with the appropriate dilution of disinfectant and let stand over-night.
 Empty liquid, seal and label receptacle and put in box-bag unit.

 - Non-sharps: There are three acceptable methods for disposal: